extism/rust-pdk/README.md

 ### More About Exports

 Adding the `plugin_fn` macro to your function does a couple things.
-It exposes your function as an export and it handles some of the lower level ABI details that allow you to express the high level types of your params and returns.
+It exposes your function as an export and it handles some of the lower level ABI details that allow you to declare your Wasm function as if it were a normal rust function.
 Here are a few examples of exports you can define.

 ### Primitive Types

 A common thing you may want to do is pass some primitive rust data back and forth.
 The `plugin_fn` macro can map these types for you:

-> TODO maybe link to docs.rs for convert here?
+> TODO maybe link to docs.rs for convert here instead?

 > **Note**: The `plugin_fn` macro uses the [convert crate](https://github.com/extism/extism/tree/main/convert) to automatically convert and pass types across the guest / host boundary.